 Just down the street from Comando G is the Bodega Cooperativa Cristo del Humilladero.
 Founded in 1956 by over 400 […]Keep Reading

 Just down the street from Comando G is the Bodega Cooperativa Cristo del Humilladero.
 Founded in 1956 by over 400 local families with vineyards in the hills surrounding Cadalso de los Vidrios, it once received over 6 million kilos of grapes from close to 1000 hectares of vineyards.
-Since its founding however, and as the population of Madrid grew, it became more profitable to uproot old vines of Garnacha and Albillo in favor of new suburban houses and country retreats in the mountains of the Sierra de Gredos.
-Over 80% of the original vineyards near Cadalso have been lost and more are threatened with continual development.
+Since its founding, however, and as Madrid’s population grew, it became more profitable to uproot old vines of Garnacha and Albillo in favor of new suburban houses and country retreats in the mountains of the Sierra de Gredos.
+Over 80% of the original vineyards near Cadalso have been lost, and more are threatened with continual development.

-Faced with the loss of additional vineyards and desiring to reverse this trend, the president of the Cooperativa, Ricardo Moreno approached his neighbors, Dani Landi and Fernando Garcia.
-Equally concerned with the loss of the viticultural heritage of their region, Dani and Fer devised a plan to improve the farming and winemaking at the cooperative so that members could make a living from their vineyards rather than selling their land to real estate developers.
+Faced with the loss of additional vineyards and desiring to reverse this trend, the president of the Cooperativa, Ricardo Moreno, approached his neighbors, Dani Landi and Fernando Garcia.
+Equally concerned with the loss of their region’s viticultural heritage, Dani and Fer devised a plan to improve the farming and winemaking at the cooperative so that members could make a living from their vineyards rather than selling their land to real estate developers.

 Like kids unleashed in a candy store, Dani and Fer had access to a wide range of sites at elevations between 500-1000 meters in elevation and vines from 20-70 years old.
-Their previous experience in farming small, isolated vineyards with differing expressions and spread through out the Gredos, gave them the confidence and experience to select complimentary sites that when blending together could represent a true village wine from the sandy granitic soils surrounding Cadalso de los Vidrios.
+Their previous experience in farming small, isolated vineyards with differing expressions and spread throughout the Gredos gave them the confidence and experience to select complementary sites that, when blending together, could represent a true village wine from the sandy granitic soils surrounding Cadalso de los Vidrios.

-The cooperativa itself has only been slightly modernized to allow for temperature control but the original tulip-shaped contrete tanks remain in situ.
-This is the perfect set up to make transparent wines unmarked by any oak and offered at a reasonable price – all while supporting local growers and preserving the vineyards of the village.
+The Cooperativa itself has only been slightly modernized to allow for temperature control, but the original tulip-shaped concrete tanks remain in situ.
+This is the perfect set up to make transparent wines unmarked by any oak and offered at a reasonable price while supporting local growers and preserving the village’s vineyards.